Crafting an Effective Request for Proposal Response Template: A Step-by-Step Guide

 Key Metrics to Track

 Your template should make your RFP process measurably better.
-Track these metrics monthly:
+Track:

 Common Template Pitfalls to Avoid